 In some countries, life insurance products may be available to provide monthly or ongoing income for retirement.
 In many of these cases, investors can purchase an insurance product—that may invest funds for them—and receive lifetime payments based either on the performance of the underlying assets or a predetermined (fixed) rate.
 While these payments may sound nice, insurance products can be complex at times.

 Before you commit to any insurance products, it is essential that you fully understand the terms and conditions, including fees and any potential drawbacks.
 While these products may not seem risky at first glance, they not be the best way to limit the risk of losing money.

 As an investor, it’s crucial to focus on your portfolio’s total return and to balance retirement income against long-term growth in a way that is right for you.
 Goal-focused investing should prioritise diversification and maintain discipline so that your investment strategy serves your long-term financial objectives.

 At Fisher Investments UK, we can help you better understand your long-term financial goals and how long you may need your money to last.
 Only when you have these things in mind can you effectively decide how much money you will need in retirement and whether any pension income will be enough to cover living expenses when you retire.

-Call us today at 0800 144 4731 to speak with one of our professionals, or download our Definitive Guide to Retirement Income to learn more.
+Call us today at 0800 144 4731 to speak with one of our professionals, or download our Definitive Guide to Retirement Income as the first of our ongoing insights to learn more.
 All our financial and investment guides are free, educational and offer useful suggestions to help you invest and plan for the long term with confidence.

 Investing in equity markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world equity markets and international currency exchange rates.